Jiří Drahoš: Senate

 Following the 2018 presidential election, Drahoš vowed to remain in public life, and in March 2018 announced his bid for the Prague 4 Senate seat in the 2018 election, nominated by Mayors and Independents and supported by TOP 09, KDU–ČSL and the Green Party.
 He won the election outright in the first round, with 52.65% of the vote.

+At the beginning of November 2022, Drahoš was elected 1st Deputy President of the Czech Senate replacing Jiří Růžička, having received 67 out of 80 votes in a secret ballot.

+In the 2024 Czech Senate elections, he defended his seat as a non-party member of STAN in Senate District No.20 - Prague 4, with the support of STAN, Pirates, ODS, KDU-ČSL and TOP 09.
+He won the first round of the election, receiving 48.21 % of the vote.
+On 30 October 2024, he was re-elected as the 1st Deputy President of the Senate, with 61 votes from the 79 senators present.